realizse/realitemsdocs/pages/api/api_list_product_templates.md

 }
 ~~~~

-Here is an example authentication curl request which will all products.
+Here is an example curl request which will return all products.

 ~~~~
 curl --location --request POST 'https://staging.realitems.io/graphql' \